Going Veg

 Sample Plate

-from the Sept '07 Appreciation Potluck
+from EVEN's Appreciation Potluck

 Vegan Diets in a Nutshell